 A well-appointed bed should have a supportive mattress, high-quality linens, and bed pillows that provide comfort and promote an appropriate sleeping position.
 Many find that feather pillows provide the feeling they want when they’re trying to drift into slumber.

-But even among feather pillows, the types will vary widely.
+But even among feather pillows, there are many types.
 The best feather pillows for one person might contain more feathers for greater firmness, while another person might look for a pillow that is soft enough to sink into.

 Those looking for a more luxurious sleep experience should take a look at these top picks for the best feather pillows for a well-dressed bedroom.